BrianHeeseIs/CMSmap/README.md

 	          -T, --threads  number of threads (Default: 5) -u, --usr      username or file
 	          -p, --psw      password or file
-	          -o, --out      save output in a file
+	          -o, --output   save output in a file
 	          -U, --update   update CMSmap to the latest version -h, --help